Two minute review

 The HTC Vive Pro 2 is also still using an outside-in tracking system.
 In the right environment, it’s a very accurate method of spotting the player in the VR world, but it does lead to a more complicated set up procedure, requires more cabling and wall outlets, and limits the locations where play is feasible.
 Finally, the wand-like controller design of the Vive family is starting to show its age – large and weighty, the trackpad design may be better suited to commercial applications, but often now feels at odds with the control schemes that current VR titles lean towards, which usually now favour the presence of traditional control sticks, alongside motion movements.

 There are caveats, then.
-But this headset still comes highly recommended – that screen is going to blow the minds of VR gamers that have only experienced virtual reality hardware of a generation or two ago.
+But this headset still comes highly recommended and is one of the best VR headsets around – that screen is going to blow the minds of VR gamers that have only experienced virtual reality hardware of a generation or two ago.
 If HTC can address the other parts of the package, it’ll regain its position as the best-in-class VR manufacturer.

 HTC Vive Pro 2 price and availability